gkotian/gkotian.github.io/travels/_posts/2010-01-23-the-farewell-party.md

 title: The farewell party
 categories:
 - India
-excerpt: On the way back from Tirupati, I sent SMSes to as many people as I could inviting them for my farewell party that evening.
-It was almost 9 pm by the time we got home, and some of the guests were there already.
-But not everyone could make it at such short notice, and moreover since it was a weekday.
-But nevertheless, we had a good time, and I said my goodbyes to all at around 3 am so that I could get at least an hour to pack.
-I was done packing by around 4 am, and by 5 am Prit & I were ready to leave.
 ---

 On the way back from Tirupati, I sent SMSes to as many people as I could